lucia-auth/lucia/docs/pages/upgrade-v3/postgresql.md

 ## Update session table

-The main changes to the session table is that `idle_expires` and `active_expires` columns are replaced with a single `expires_at` column.
+The main change to the session table is that the `idle_expires` and `active_expires` columns are replaced with a single `expires_at` column.
 Unlike the previous columns, it's a `DATETIME` column.

 **Check your table names before running the code.**